FAQs

 Q: What is the birth date cutoff for Kindergarten & Transitional Kindergarten applicants?

 A: Kindergarten applicants must be five years old by September 1 of the year they enter Kindergarten.
-If applicants turn five years old after September 1, then they enter Transitional Kindergarten.
+If applicants turn five years old after September 1, they enter Transitional Kindergarten.
 If you have questions about this, please email the Elementary Academic Director, Lilit Nadjarian, at [email protected].

-Q: Does my child need to participate in an interview, take an assessment, or meet any other stipulations?
+Q: Does my child need to participate in an interview, take an assessment, or meet other stipulations?

-A: TK-5th grade applicants need to participate in a family meeting with the Elementary Academic Director and/or other administrators and teachers.
-The family meeting/interview process allows us to get to know your child and allows for observation of behaviors, such as cognitive development, attention span, ability to focus, maturity, and positive social interaction.
+A: TK-5th grade applicants must attend a family meeting with the Elementary Academic Director and/or other administrators and teachers.
+The family meeting/interview process allows us to get to know your child and observe behaviors such as cognitive development, attention span, ability to focus, maturity, and positive social interaction.

 Q: When will our family meeting take place?